metacpan/metacpan-cpan-extracted/distros/A/App-phoebe/README.md

     Please be kind.

 Yay! 😁🎉 🚀🚀

-Let me return to the topic of Titan-enabled clients for a moment.
-With those, you can do simple things like this:

-    echo "Hello!
-This is a test!" | titan --url=localhost/test --token=hello

-Or this:

-    titan --url=localhost/test --token=hello test.txt

-That makes it a lot easier to upload new content! 😅

 If you have a bunch of Gemtext files in a directory, you can upload them all in one go: